 Support provided by others.
 Support provided to a child of a divorced or separated parent by a relative or friend is not included as support provided by the parent.

 However, if you remarried, the support your new spouse provided is treated as provided by you.

 Example 1.
 You are divorced.
 During the whole year, you and your child lived with your mother in a house she owns.
-You must include the fair rental value of the home provided by your mother for your child in figuring total support, but not as part of the support provided by you.
+You must include your child's share of the fair rental value of the home in figuring total support, but not as part of the support provided by you.

 Example 2.
 You have two children from a former marriage who lived with you.
 You remarried and lived in a home owned by your present spouse.
-The fair rental value of the home provided to the children by your present spouse is treated as provided by you.
+Your child's share of the fair rental value of the home is treated as provided by you.